 Next, I attach the corbels with my nailer first on each end making them flush to the top of the drawer front.
 Use a bead of wood glue before attaching for extra durability.
 Then, attach the top shelf slats in the same manner.

 Last, it’s time to add hardware.
 Almost done!
 I prefer to add my hooks 2″ in from the corbels, and then divide up the space between there based on how many hooks I’ll be using.
-My spacing ended up being 7½”.
+Eventually, my spacing ended up being 7½”.

 In addition to the hooks, we need to add the keyhole hardware.
 This will allow the reclaimed coat rack to mount flush to the wall in a secure fashion.
 Make sure to note the orientation of the hardware so you can hang it properly.